avalonmediasystem/structured-metadata-editor-react/README.md

 ## Testing

 This application has test suites written for React components and logic in the application.
 It uses Jest as a test framework, and Enzyme to render and traverse React components within the tests.
 At the moment not all the React compoenents has tests.
-To run all the tests, run;
+To run all the tests, run:

 ```
 yarn test